jankeromnes/Gaudi-In-a-Day/README.md

 # Gaudi In a Day!
+---

-The idea behind this project was to give Gaudi lovers a chance to cram in as much architecture in one day as they can when having the opportunity of being in Barcelona.
-I personally have never been to Barcelona but would love to one day to see Gaudi's work like this page does.
-It has some information on the buildings and information of Gaudi for people who arrive on the page non the wiser of him.
-So if they look for Gaudi's architecture.
+The idea behind this project was to give Gaudi lovers a chance to view as much architecture in one day as they can when having the opportunity of being in the beautiful Barcelona.
+I personally have never been to Barcelona but I would love to get the oppertunity to go one day to see Gaudi's work.
+This Single Page Application has some information on the architecture and Gaudi for people who arrive on the page non the wiser of him or what he is known for.
+Click [here](https://taitdanielle.github.io/Gaudi-In-a-Day/) to view the live page.

 # UX